Jered10/Readme/README.md

 ## Overview

-This program processes flight data from a CSV file and performs various analyses on it.
-The program utilizes methods from the `MyDataReader` and `MyAnalyzer` classes to read and analyze flight data, including details about flights, airports, and passenger statistics.
+This program processes flight data from a CSV file and performs various analyses.
+It utilizes methods from the `MyDataReader` and `MyAnalyzer classes to read and analyze flight data, including details about flights, airports, and passenger statistics.

 ## Features

 - **Read Flight Data**: Reads flight information from a CSV file.
-- **Print Flight Details**: Outputs details for all flights, including origin, destination, number of seats, passengers, distance, and date/time.
+- **Print Flight Details**: This function outputs details for all flights, including origin, destination, number of seats, passengers, distance, and date/time.
-- **Analyze Airports**: Identifies unique airports located in Maine (ME).
+- **Analyze Airports**: Identifies unique Maine (ME) airports.
 - **Passenger Statistics**:
   - Finds the maximum number of passengers on flights arriving at Portland International Jetport (PWM).
-  - Calculates the percentage of flights that are fully booked (no empty seats).
+  - Calculates the percentage of fully booked flights (no empty seats).
-  - Computes the average number of passengers on flights from PWM to Florida (FL) during the year 2009.
+  - Computes the average number of passengers on flights from PWM to Florida (FL) during 2009.

 ## Classes

-- `program1`: The main class that orchestrates reading flight data and performing analyses.
+- `program1`: The main class orchestrates reading flight data and performing analyses.
 - `MyDataReader`: Responsible for reading data from the CSV file and parsing it into `Flight` objects.
 - `MyAnalyzer`: Contains methods for analyzing flight data, including airport and passenger statistics.
-- `Flight`: Represents a flight with details such as origin, destination, passengers, seats, distance, and flight date/time.
+`Flight` represents a flight with details such as origin, destination, passengers, seats, distance, and flight date/time.
 - `Airport`: Represents an airport with its name, city, and state.

 ## Usage